LevinJ/Vehicle-Detection-and-Tracking/README.md

-The code for part is contained in file preprocess/hogfeature.py and file preprocess/preprocess.preprocessdata.py.
+The code for this part is contained in file preprocess/hogfeature.py and file preprocess/preprocess.preprocessdata.py.
 In partuclar, the LAB HOG feature extraction is done in PreprocessData::extract_features_labels
 2. HOG parameters

-I tried differrent different orientations, pixels_per_cell,cells_per_block and settled on orientations=9, pixels_per_cell=(8, 8) and cells_per_block=(2, 2) as this combination has top performance.
+I tried different orientations, pixels_per_cell,cells_per_block and settled on orientations=9, pixels_per_cell=(8, 8) and cells_per_block=(2, 2) as this combination has top performance.
 More importantly, this combinations allows me to conviently precompute hog features when slding windows over the image during detection process.
 Sliding windows stargegy is discussed below.

 3. Classifier